MahmoudEzz/Kagool-chat-bot/README.md

-# FastAPI Application
+# Chat Bot Application

 ## Overview

-This is a FastAPI application designed to [brief description of what your application does].
+This is a chatbot application enables users to search for UAE real estate properties based on specific attributes, such as the number of bedrooms, bathrooms, location, and price.
+The chatbot will utilize the UAE Real Estate 2024 dataset to retrieve relevant data and generate informative responses using OpenAI or Azure OpenAI..

 ## Features